oblac/jodd-site/doc/jerry/index.md

 content to *Jerry* static factory method.
 That will create a root *Jerry* set, containing a `Document` root node of the parsed DOM tree.

-What happens in the background is that *Lagarto* parser is invoked to build a DOM tree.
+What happens in the background is that *Lagarto* parser (default implementation:
+`LagartoDOMBuilder`) is invoked to build a DOM tree.

 *Jerry* uses *Lagarto DOM* parser for parsing the content and building the DOM tree.
 {: .example}

+It is possible to set different implementation of DOM builder. *Jerry* itself is not responsible for parsing HTML and building the tree, it takes any DOM tree that is created by a DOM Builder.

 ### Using CSS selectors